-We have now completed our third year of determining the financial accuracy of decisions using the Monetary Value of Error (MVE), which provides greater insight to the accuracy of our decisions by reporting not just the volume but also the monetary value of incorrect child maintenance payments.
-Within CMS, the checking programme delivered by the Case Monitoring Team samples maintenance calculations which required caseworker intervention in 2021/2022.

-The results of these checks are combined with the maintenance calculations which are fully automated by the CMS computer system to give an overall level of MVE, representing all the child maintenance assessments completed on our customers' behalf.
+Financial accuracy of decisions is determined using the Monetary Value of Error (MVE), which provides greater insight to the accuracy of our decisions by reporting the volume and the monetary value of incorrect child maintenance payments.
+Within CMS, the checking programme delivered by the Case Monitoring Team samples maintenance calculations which required caseworker intervention in 2022/2023.
+The results of these checks are combined with the maintenance calculations which are fully automated by the CMS 2012 computer system to give an overall level of MVE, representing all the child maintenance assessments completed on our customers' behalf.